Tag: physiotherapist

 Core Physiotherapy Treatments

-Treatments involving core Physiotherapy concentrate on stabilising and strengthening the stomach, back, and pelvic floor muscles.
-These therapies treat musculoskeletal disorders.
-It also aims to improve movement control, reduce discomfort, and enhance balance, promoting overall health.
+Core physiotherapy treatments focus on stabilising and strengthening the core muscles, including the stomach, back, and pelvic floor.
+These therapies address musculoskeletal disorders, aiming to improve movement control, reduce discomfort, and enhance balance, promoting overall health.
 It involves the following treatments:

-2. Therapeutic Exercises: Physiotherapists create patient-specific training programs to restore mobility via assigned exercises.
-Its application boosts durability, balance, stamina, and versatility in motion.
+2. Therapeutic Exercises: Physiotherapists design patient-specific exercise programs to restore mobility.
+These programs are crafted to boost durability, balance, stamina, and versatility in motion.

 4. Electrotherapy: Electrotherapy uses moderate pulses or currents to stimulate nerves and muscles.
-Non-invasive approach is utilized for pain relief, muscular strengthening, tissue healing, and mental health.
+This non-invasive approach is utilised for pain relief, muscular strengthening, tissue healing, and improving mental health.

 5. Acupuncture and Dry Needling: Thin needles are inserted into precise bodily sites to relieve pain and promote healing.
-Advanced dry needling targets muscular trigger points, unlike traditional acupuncture.
+Advanced dry needling specifically targets muscular trigger points, differing from traditional acupuncture.

-6. Taping and Joint Mobilisation: Rehabilitative and sports medicine use taping and joint mobilisation to treat pain, range of motion, and functional deficits.
-Joint mobilisation promotes joint play and lowers discomfort while taping supports and facilitates mobility.
+6. Taping and Joint Mobilisation: Rehabilitative and sports medicine often use taping and joint mobilisation to address pain, improve range of motion, and correct functional deficits.
+Taping provides support and facilitates movement, while joint mobilisation promotes joint play and reduces discomfort.

 8. Range of Motion (ROM) Exercises: ROM exercises enhance flexibility and reduce muscle stiffness.
 This range of motion workout targets different mobility and independence levels: